amblina/katacoda-scenarios/tutorial2/intro.md

-Commands can be transcribed from the left to the terminal on the right or clicked.
+When completing this tutorial you can either type out commands as they appear on the tutorial in the terminal (black screen) or you can click the commands.

-If clicked, the command will be run in the terminal on the right and you will see the results straight away.
+If clicked, the command will be run in the terminal on the right hand side and you will see the results straight away.

 Always try to type these commands